 80% of leavers who took Politics A-Level over the past two years have chosen to study Politics, combined Politics honours, or Politics and International Relations at University

-2019 will be the first sitting of the reformed linear Politics A-Level.
+2019 was the first sitting of the reformed linear Politics A-Level.
 Specification information and sample papers can be found at: